-- 4. Who is at fault if a driver in front breaks suddenly?
+- 4. Who is at fault if a driver in front brakes suddenly?

 - 5. Who is at fault if a driver pulls out in front suddenly and gets hit?

 - 6. Multiple Vehicle Rear-End Accidents

 - 7. Damages in a Rear-End Collision Lawsuit

 - 8. Can I file a lawsuit if I was partly to blame the accident?